Meet the eXXpedition Crew for Leg 2 of Round Britain

 Bryony’s goals for eXXpedition are to learn more about marine plastics and how they are impacting both the marine environment and in turn, our health.
 Bryony will be documenting her experiences during Round Britain to help spread awareness of the issue on her blog All Things Briney.

-Tegan grew up sailing and spent much of her time on board commercial whale watching vessels.
-As well as her Atlantic crossing on R/V Sea Dragon in November 2016, she also sailed and beach cleaned along the coast of Maine on board American Promise (a 60 ft sailing research vessel) for a few days during the summer.
-Tegan said her time on Sea Dragon was life changing.
+Tegan grew up sailing and although she now spends much of her time on board commercial whale watching vessels, she still finds time to sail.
+Apart from her Atlantic crossing on RV Sea Dragon in November 2015, she also sailed and beach cleaned along the coast of Maine on board RV American Promise last summer.
+Tegan has said that her time on Sea Dragon was life changing.
 She would like nothing more than to get back on board and do what she loves – engaging people about the issues that face our oceans – and in a place that is extremely special to her.
-She would also like to use her time to pilot her data collection on marine debris in the the biologically important waters of western and northern Scotland.
+She would also like to use her time on board to pilot her data collection on marine debris in the biological important waters of western and northern Scotland

 Katie Turnbull – Artist